diegogalanti/Minishell/README.md

 I do not understand the command "cd //" in bash.
 It seems to be exactly the same directory as "/" but when pwd is called it returns "//" instead of "/".
 In minishell "/" & "//" are executed by chdir.
 So, I could code some special case for "//" but I do not see the point of doing it.
 What do you think?
 Shortly googled "/" and "//" but did not find any entries...
 By the way, "cd ///" becomes "/"

+From that thread below, I think it is really just some strange POSIX stuff with bash, that really does not matter too much: https://stackoverflow.com/questions/20690828/what-does-double-slash-in-cd-mean-in-linux

 #### 8: error message

     Minishell>$ /Users/nonexist/directory